colinhartigan/valorant-skin-cli/README.md

 simple command line interface to manage valorant skins w/ a skin randomizer

-full documentation coming soon, but just install the packages in `requirements.txt` and run `run.bat`
+full documentation coming soon, but just install the packages in `requirements.txt` and run `main.py`